Jyoti-p22/Social_Media_Analysis/README.md

 ## Social_Media_Analysis

-This repository contains the code and SQL queries used for the Social Media Analysis project.
+This repository contains the SQL queries used for the Social Media Analysis project.
 This project is part of the Data Analytics Course at SevenMentor.
 In this project, we work with a dataset related to social media interactions.
 The goal is to analyze various aspects of a social media platform, including user interactions such as comments, likes, follows, posts, hashtags, photos, and videos.

 ## Project Overview